Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

 ..
  How long are the individual sequences?
 Try to think of solutions.
 To calculate the length of a string, you will likely need to consult the internet for help.
 Please do so, this is what a professional Bioinformatician also does on a daily basis.
 Keyword tips: awk, length, string, unix basic calculator.

+3. Discuss how differences in the length of the genes would impact your results.
+What do you need to do to account for gene length differences?

 .. code-block:: bash